Eck Stadium: Virginia H. Farah All-American Club

 The Virginia H. Farah All-American Club accommodates nearly 200 fans, and features reserved box seats for up to 96 fans on a veranda level immediately in front of the club.

-Membership in the Virginia H. Farah All-American Club includes an excellent view of the game from the climate-controlled interior, complimentary food and beverage each game, priority parking and club admission for two fans per membership.
+Membership in the Virginia H. Farah All-American Club includes access to viewing from the box, complimentary food and beverage each game, priority parking and club admission for two fans per membership.

 Coleman Hill

 The Coleman Hill includes two pavilions and terraces that spruce up the hill.
 The pavilions feature two covered, split-level, hardwood decks with storage for chairs.
 One pavilion includes a fireplace.
 The pavilions provide general seating for groups of fans and may be reserved for special events.

-Fans in the outfield bleachers at Eck Stadium-Home of Tyler Field are able to enjoy their baseball and picnics in style.
-The Coleman Co.'s half million-dollar gift to WSU enhances the Shockers' world-class collegiate baseball facilities.

 The improvements complement the grass seating areas that remain beyond the outfield fence, which include the addition of rock terracing.

 Regular seating

 The official seating capacity of Eck Stadium is 7,851.
 This number counts the chairback seats behind home plate, as well as the chairback seats that line the right field line, and the metal grandstands that reside down the right field line as well.
 Blue "box seats" are closest to the action behind home plate.
 Followed by green and yellow seats higher up behind them, they are separated by stairs and a walkway.